Ayvalik Aegean Coast, Turkey Travel Guide

 Local markets for produce, Ayvalık center for olive oil products, Cunda Island for artisan crafts.

-Find quiet cafes, enjoy reading by the sea, explore small bookstores if available.
+Find quiet cafes, enjoy reading beside the sea, explore small bookstores if available.

 Ayvalık caters to various budgets, from modest to premium.